varocketry/guitar-mastery-hub/public/lessons/lesson_035_understanding_flats_enharmonics.md

 ---

-## ðŸ“– SECTION 4: FLAT KEYS ON GUITAR
+## 📖 SECTION 4: FLAT KEYS ON GUITAR

 ### Why Flat Keys Can Be Trickier on Guitar